oisintohak/Farm-To-Fork/TESTING.md

         - The submit button changes text when fetching address data and changes back when the request is completed
         - If the address can't be geo-located there is a popup modal with an error message

+    ##### Defensive design:

+        - If the user has no items in their cart they are redirected to the cart page with a message 'No items in your cart.'

 - ### Payment form/ Checkout complete

     ##### Visuals & Responsiveness: